RaviTejaVattem/vscode-testing-extension/blog.md

 await debug.startDebugging(undefined, debugConfig);
 ```

-- When the user clicks on the debug test run profile, we need to start the debug session which runs debug process by attaching chrome to the same `DebugPort` we passed to karma through the custom configuration.
+- When the user clicks on the debug test run profile, we need to start the debug session which runs the debug process by attaching chrome to the same `DebugPort` we passed to karma through the custom configuration.

 ## Miscellaneous